Changing table: Safety

 Experts recommend that a changing table have a safety edge to prevent the child from falling down in case the operator is not watching the child.
 However, no safety device is reliable and experts have warned operators not to turn away when the child is lying on the changing table, but if one has to turn away they recommend that the operator keep one hand on the baby in case it suddenly moves or starts to crawl.

+Some newer polyurethane (PU) changing mats also incorporate a simple safety-belt or strap system designed to help keep the infant from rolling or sliding during a diaper change.
+These systems are intended as an added precaution and do not replace caregiver supervision.